dbissell6/DFIR/WalkThroughs/BuckeyeCTF2024.md

 ![Pasted image 20240929122613](https://github.com/user-attachments/assets/b83b73ba-080b-49f3-ad96-a9c19210138a)

 It is password protected and partially encrypted.
-We can still get some information about the file and see its using
+We can still get some information about the file and see its using 40-bit encryption.

 ![Pasted image 20240927235257](https://github.com/user-attachments/assets/67c8821b-d5bf-484d-8b46-2d298747b000)